 Find a job

 Interested in a student job on campus?
 Working at Uni is a great way to earn money and develop your employability skills in a professional workplace.
 Jobs On Campus recruits for a range of roles including the Enquiry Centre, Library, Student Ambassadors and the PASS program.
-To get a competitive edge in landing a campus role, attend a Jobs On Campus FastTrack workshop.
+To get a competitive edge in landing a campus role, attend a Jobs On Campus job application workshop.

 Many large companies and government departments offer graduate programs to ensure the best young talent join their ranks.